poseidon-framework/poseidon-framework.github.io/trident.md

 In the forge process all relevant samples for the output package are determined.
 This includes their `.janno` entries and therefore the information on the publication keys documented for them in the `.janno` `Publication` column.
 The output `.bib` file compiles only the relevant references for the samples in the output package.
 It includes the references exactly once and is sorted alphabetically by key.

-##### Other options
+##### Output modes

-Just as for `init` the output package of `forge` is created as a new directory `-o`.
+The output package of `forge` is created as a new directory `-o`.
 The title can also be explicitly defined with `-n`.

-`--minimal` allows for the creation of a minimal output package without `.bib` and `.janno`.
+`forge` by default returns a new output package with a generic `POSEIDON.yml` file, the genotype data as created from the input and the selection, and a `.janno` file.
+If the input includes `.bib` or `.ssf` files, the output will as well.

+Other output formats can be selected with these mutually exclusive flags:

+**`--onlyGeno`:**

+Only the genotype data is returned without any Poseidon package wrapping around it.
 This is especially useful for data analysis pipelines, where only the genotype data is required.

+**`--minimal`:**

-Even more basic output comes with `--onlyGeno`, which means that only the genotype data is returned without any Poseidon package.
+A minimal output package without `.janno`, `.bib` and `.ssf`.
+This wraps the genotype data in a very basic Poseidon package.

+**`--preservePyml`:**

+A full Poseidon package just as the default, but with various settings copied from the source package.
+This only works in case of a single source package.

+For the specific task of sub-setting or reordering (see above) a singular, existing Poseidon package it can be useful to preserve some fields of the `POSEIDON.yml` file of this input package, as well as supplementary information in the `README.md` and the `CHANGELOG.md` file.
+These are typically discarded by `forge`, but can be copied over to the output package with the new `--preservePyml` output mode.

+`--preservePyml` specifically preserves the following `POSEIDON.yml` fields:

+- `description`
+- `contributor`
+- `packageVersion`
+- `lastModified`
+- `readmeFile`
+- `changelogFile`

+This does not include the package `title`, which can be easily set to be identical to the source with `-n` or `-o` if it is desired.
+The `poseidonVersion` field is also not copied, because `trident` can only ever produce output packages with the latest Poseidon schema version.

+##### Other options

 `forge` has a an optional flag `--intersect`, that defines, if the genotype data from different packages should be merged with a union or an intersect operation.
 See *Treatment of the genotype data while merging* above.